What is the Nitrogen Cycle?

 1 Nitrogen Fixing

-Nitrogen makes up about 78% of the air.
+In terms of atmosphere composition, nitrogen makes up about 78% of the air.
 Plants and animals need nitrogen to make proteins but they cannot take it in from the air.
 Because nitrogen is unreactive as a gas, it has to be transformed into a new molecule.
 When bacteria in the soil takes nitrogen from the air, it becomes nitrates and can move through the food chain.

 For example, legume like clovers, peas and beans, their roots can take N2 from the air and transform into another form called nitrates.
 In addition, lightning transforms N2 into NO2, which goes into the soil to form nitrates.
 Also, synthetic fertilizer from farming can bring nitrate to the soil.